ChaseFaggard/ChaseFaggard/README.md

 ## 🚀 About Me
-I'm a software developer with a focus in front end development.
+I'm a software developer with a focus in Front-End development.
 I have a passion for web design and styling, networking & web security.

 ## 🛠 Skills